EvgeniiTitov/ml-pool/README.md

 ---

-### Issues / Gotchas:
+### Gotchas:

 - IPC in Python is done via pickling / unpickling objects - transferring large objects such as images could be expensive

-- If model scoring latency is measured in 1-10 ms, unloading model scoring / feature engineering to the pool may only hurt the overall performance, might make more sense to score the model directly
+- If your model is light and takes very little time to score, then adding the MLPool will only slow things down.
+In this case it makes sense to score the model directly in the API process.
+If there is feature engineering work associated with pulling/preprocessing features, then it might make sense, depends.

 - !
-It is common to spin up multiple instances of the API app inside a container using tools such as gunicorn etc. Be careful when using MLPool in such configuration (might run out of CPU), it's primary task is to unload heave model scoring / feature engineering bits from the main process which is the bottleneck to the API performance.
-In our case each container runs only a single instance of the API app, spinning up more instances won't help as the bottleneck is model scoring.
+It is common to spin up multiple instances of the API app inside a container using tools such as gunicorn etc. Be careful when using MLPool in such configuration as you could overload CPU constantly triggering Cloud Run to scale up lol.
+In our case each container runs only a single instance of the API app, spinning up more instances within the same container won't help as the bottleneck is CPU hungry model scoring.

 ---